BharathKumarReddy2103/Docker/Docker Interview Questions & Answers/README.md

 **Here are 50 Docker Interview Questions from basic to advanced along with their answers:**

-1.What is Docker?
+1. What is Docker?

    Docker is an open-source platform that enables developers and system administrators to build, ship, and run applications in lightweight, portable containers.
 It simplifies application deployment by providing a consistent environment across development, testing, and production.

 2.What is a Docker container?